Trigger Finger and Thumb

 What is Trigger Finger and Thumb?

-Trigger Finger or Thumb is when the digit ‘triggers’ suddenly – it gets jammed or locked into a position (bent or straight), sometimes returning with a painful snap.
+Trigger Finger or Thumb is when the digit suddenly catches, called triggering – it can get stuck or locked into a bent position, sometimes returning with a painful snap.

-In a more severe case, the finger or thumb can become locked into a bent position and require manual movement using the other hand, to return it into position.
+In more severe cases, the finger or thumb requires manual straightening using the other hand, to return it to position.

 While causes of Trigger Finger and Thumb are not fully understood, there are factors which increase the risk of it developing:

-• Medical conditions – such as Diabetes and Rheumatoid Arthritis
+• Medical conditions – such as Diabetes, Gout, Rheumatoid Arthritis and Renal Disease

 • Hand activity – forceful or repetitive use of fingers and thumb